 Affinity incorporates HIVE® technology—hundreds of hexagonal-shaped segments form 5 zones of support, with a softer feel under the shoulders and hips and a firmer feel under the head, back, and legs.

 Bio-Core® evenly distributes weight across the sleep surface, supporting the body without risk of sagging.
 Bio-Core® is built to last and makes the mattress more durable and long-lasting.

-The Amerisleep AS5 Hybrid is 14 inches tall and contains 3 inches of Bio-Pur®, 2 inches of Active Flex, 8 inches of zoned coils, and 1 inch of base foam.
+The Amerisleep AS5 Hybrid is 14 inches tall and contains 3 inches of Bio-Pur®, 2 inches of Active Flex, 8 inches of pocketed coils, and 1 inch of base foam.